alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 If you'll export less than 24 shipments in a 12 month period you need to:

 - [apply for an export licence](#apply-export-licence) for each consignment
-- send an import permit from the authority in the destination country to <Channel_Islands@homeoffice.gsi.gov.uk>
+- send an import permit from the destination country to <Channel_Islands@homeoffice.gsi.gov.uk>

 Frequent exporters must also fill in an [export returns form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/480881/monthly-exp-form.xls) (XLS, 181KB) every month.